palladius/clouddeploy-platinum-path/README.md

 `Kubernetes Engine` -> `Kubernetes clusters` screen, or just have a ☕.

-2. `./02-setup-skaffold-cache-bucket.sh` Setup Skaffold Cache.
-This script creates a bucket which we'll use as Skaffold Cache.
+2. `./02-setup-skaffold-cache-bucket.sh` **Setup GCS + Skaffold Cache**.
+This script creates a bucket which we'll use as Skaffold
+   Cache.
 This will make your Cloud Builds super-fast!
-Thanks @bielski for this tip!
+Thanks Alex the tip!